HarryWhitehorn/lmc-compiler/readme.md

 - BUG potential bug / discrepancy where a final dat may be a line later than needed.
 Test further.
 - TODO Add comment handling.
 - TODO Use snprintf for safety?
-- TODO Error Raising where appropriate.
-- TODO Full comments.
-- TODO Write tests.
+- TODO Exspand tests.
-- TODO Write readme.md
-- TODO Modify CMakeLists.txt to be able to generate the library without the need for the exactable
+- TODO Modify CMakeLists.txt to be able to generate the library without the need for the exactable.

 ## Appendix